-- It is difficult to distribute an extension module made using ctypes because of a lack of support for building shared libraries in distutils (but I suspect this will change in time). - You must have shared-libraries of your code (no static libraries). - Very little support for C++ code and its different library-calling conventions.
+- It is difficult to distribute an extension module made using ctypes because of a lack of support for building shared libraries in distutils. - You must have shared-libraries of your code (no static libraries). - Very little support for C++ code and its different library-calling conventions.
 You will probably need a C wrapper around C++ code to use with ctypes (or just use Boost.Python instead).